CesiumGS/3d-tiles/extensions/3DTILES_metadata/README.md

 Properties assigned to tilesets provide metadata about the tileset as a whole.
 Common examples might include year of collection, author details, or other general context for the tileset contents.

 The `tileset` object within a tileset's `3DTILES_metadata` extension must specify its class (`class`).
-Within a `properties` dictionary, values for properties are given, encoded as JSON types according to the [JSON Table Format](../../specification/Metadata/README.md#json-table-format) specification.
+Within a `properties` dictionary, values for properties are given, encoded as JSON types according to the [JSON Format](../../specification/Metadata/README.md#json-format) specification.

 > **Example:** The example below defines properties of a tileset, with the tileset representing an instance of a "city" class.
 Required properties "dateFounded" and "population" are given; optional property "country" is omitted.
 >